 The District’s best and most convenient public golf course is the historic East Potomac Golf Course on Hains Point, 972 Ohio Dr. SW, in East Potomac Park (www.golfdc.com; tel 202/554-7660).
 Golfers use the Washington Monument to help them line up their shots.
 The club rents everything but shoes.
 In addition to its three courses, one 18-hole and two 9-hole greens, the park offers a miniature golf course.
 Open since 1930, it's the oldest continually operating miniature golf course in the country.

 Hiking & Jogging

-If it’s summer and your hotel doesn’t have a pool, you might consider one of the neighborhood pools, including a large outdoor pool at 25th and N streets NW (tel 202/727-3285) and the Georgetown outdoor pool at 34th Street and Volta Place NW (tel 202/645-5669).
+If it’s summer and your hotel doesn’t have a pool, you might consider one of the neighborhood pools, including a large outdoor pool at 25th and N streets NW (tel.
+202/727-3285) and the Georgetown outdoor pool at 34th Street and Volta Place NW (tel.202/645-5669).
 Keep in mind that these are likely to be crowded.

-One of the best places open to the public for swimming in summer and for other outdoor sports year-round is East Potomac Park’s Hains Point, which lies within walking distance of Independence Avenue and has a large outdoor swimming pool (tel 202/727-6523.
+One of the best places open to the public for swimming in summer and for other outdoor sports year-round is East Potomac Park’s Hains Point, which lies within walking distance of Independence Avenue and has a large outdoor swimming pool (tel.
+202/727-6523.)

-For a list of public indoor and outdoor pools in D.C., access the DC Parks and Recreation website, www.dpr.dc.gov, and click on the Aquatic Facilities link within the Parks and Facilities tab.
+For a list of public indoor and outdoor pools in D.C., access the DC Parks and Recreation website, www.dpr.dc.gov, and click the “Find a Pool” link in the “Parks and Facilities” tab.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.